Back to Getting Started

 Manual alternative: Your admin checks the form responses spreadsheet twice daily, copies data into HubSpot, messages the team, then creates the engagement letter.
 Time: 15 minutes per lead.
 Error rate: 12% (typos, forgotten steps).

-Anatomy: What You're Actually Configuring
+Webhook Anatomy: What You're Actually Configuring

-When you set up a webhook
+When you set up a webhook, you configure these elements:

-URL (Endpoint)
+Webhook URL (Endpoint)

 The destination address where the POST request gets sent.
 Format: https://hooks.zapier.com/hooks/catch/123456/abcdef/

 This URL must be publicly accessible over HTTPS.
-Most automation platforms (Zapier, Make, Power Automate) give you a unique webhook
+Most automation platforms (Zapier, Make, Power Automate) give you a unique webhook URL when you create a new automation.
+Your receiving application listens at this address.

 Payload Structure

-.
+The JSON data package sent with each webhook.
 The sending application determines the structure.
 You don't control what data gets sent, but you control what you do with it.

 Example payload from Stripe when a payment succeeds: